protontypes/open-sustainable-technology/README.md

 - [Open Energy System Models](https://en.wikipedia.org/wiki/Open_energy_system_models) - Used to explore future energy systems and are often applied to questions involving energy and climate policy.
 - [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.
 - [Open Models](https://wiki.openmod-initiative.org/wiki/Open_Models) - This page lists energy models published under open source licenses.
-- [GCAM](https://github.com/JGCRI/gcam-core) - A dynamic-recursive model with technology-rich representations of the economy, energy sector, land use and water linked to a climate model that can be used to explore climate change mitigation policies including carbon taxes, carbon trading, regulations and accelerated deployment of energy technology.
 - [System Advisor Model](https://github.com/NREL/SAM) - A simulation program for electricity generation projects.
 It has models for different kinds of renewable energy systems and financial models for residential, commercial, and utility-scale projects.
 - [openTEPES](https://github.com/IIT-EnergySystemModels/openTEPES) - Determines the investment plans of new facilities (generators, ESS and lines) for supplying the forecasted demand at minimum cost.
 - [PowerGenome](https://github.com/PowerGenome/PowerGenome) - A tool to quickly and easily create inputs for power systems models.